 Sofia previously worked at the Jacques Delors European Information Centre in Lisbon (2005-2006), at the Permanent Representation of Portugal to the European Union (2007) and at the Portuguese Institute for Quality – Ministry of Economy (2008-2009).

-Sofia Fernandes completed her degree in European Studies at the University of Lisbon and holds a Master degree in International Relations from the Higher Institute of Social and Political Science in Lisbon (ISCSP).
-She also holds a diploma in Economics from the University Institute of Lisbon (ISCTE) thanks to which she could join the PhD programme in Economics from the Higher Institute of Economics and Management in Lisbon (ISCTE).
-She has also studied, as part of the Erasmus programme, at the University of Bologna.
+Sofia completed her degree in European Studies at the University of Lisbon (2004) and holds a Master degree in International Relations from the Higher Institute of Political and Social Sciences in Lisbon (2006).
+She also holds a post-graduate diploma in Economics from the University Institute of Lisbon (2008).
+She has also studied, as part of the Erasmus programme, at the University of Bologna (2004).